tim-ecoder/KeyoneKB/README.md

 #### 4 INTERNATIONAL USE
 ### K12KB (version 4.0a+) is now internationalised.
-### Keyboard layouts, prediciton dictionaries and en<> translations for En, De, Fr, It, Es.
+### Keyboard layouts, prediciton dictionaries and en<> translations for Ru, En, De, Fr, It, Es.

 ### Description